 Perhaps one of the most famous forms of folk dance in India and even the world, Ghoomar is a dance form that is originally of the Bhil tribes of Rajasthan.
 It was ranked as one of the world’s top dances in 2013 and continues to be a source of amazement for anyone visiting Rajasthan for the first time.

 Ghoomar is traditionally a form of dance that was created to worship the goddess of learning, Saraswati.
 The word “ghoom” in Hindi means “to travel around”, which is representative of the twirling and spinning of the dancers.
 Here too, most of the dancers are women and the men are resigned to being instrumental and vocal companions throughout the performances.
-Ghoomar is similar to the Garba of Gujarat, but like most things Rajasthani, it has its own special touches that can only be seen for yourself during a cultural performance at our desert camp in Jodhpur.
+Ghoomar is similar to the Garba of Gujarat, but like most things Rajasthani, it has its own special touches that can only be seen for yourself during a cultural performance at our desert camp in Jaisalmer.